rage/tmc-vscode/backend/README.md

 ```
 bin/useLocalLangs.bash        # builds ../tmc-langs-rust into backend/cli
 ```

+Both tiers below also set `TMC_LANGS_MOOC_TRUST_LOCALHOST=1`: without it the CLI attaches no bearer to a localhost URL, so every authenticated mooc call 401s.

 - **Integration** (`src/test-integration/tmc_langs_cli.spec.ts`): drives the local
   CLI straight at this mock; the mooc cases are gated behind the CLI version so